edstevo/nestjs-notifications/README.md

 ## Usage

-The two components you need to make use of this module are a Channel and a Notification.
+The two components you need to make use of in this module are a Channel and a Notification.

 ### Example Channel